TheJelmega/prog-lang/design/README.md

 Each operator within the set must have the following properties:
 - An operator kind
 - The operator's punctuation in code
-- The name of the corresponding method
+- The name of the corresponding method (needs to be unique for each operator)

 And optionally contains:
 - return type